 Postmarketing Safety Data

-REMS Database
+SPRAVATO REMS and Janssen US-GMS Database

 FDA Adverse Event Reporting System (FAERS)

-An analysis was conducted using the FAERS to identify relevant safety signals for SPRAVATO.8 A case/non-case study design was utilized in which cases were defined by reports about SPRAVATO, while non-cases were represented by AEs recorded for all other drugs in FAERS over the first year of SPRAVATO approval.
+An analysis was conducted using the FAERS to identify relevant safety signals for SPRAVATO.10 A case/non-case study design was utilized in which cases were defined by reports about SPRAVATO, while non-cases were represented by AEs recorded for all other drugs in FAERS over the first year of SPRAVATO approval.
 If the proportion of AEs of interest was greater in cases versus non-cases, then this was considered a disproportionality signal.
 AEs were classified into four categories, according to their predictability: expected AEs with a detected signal, expected AEs without a signal, disease-related AEs, or unexpected AEs.

 There was a total of 2274 SPRAVATO-related AEs in 962 patients with 389 serious AEs.
 Suicidal ideation, suicide attempt, and death by suicide were identified as disease-related adverse events (see Table: Suicide-related Adverse Events).

-Suicide-related Adverse Events8
+Suicide-related Adverse Events10

 Adverse Event